Introduction to Boxplot in Matlab

 Example #2

-Now let us consider we wish to plot with respect to two parameters so if there is more than one parameter we will get multiple boxes at the output.
+Now let us consider we wish to plot concerning two parameters, so if there is more than one parameter, we will get multiple boxes at the output.
 In this example, we consider two parameters acceleration and origin.
-At the output we can see separate boxes for each origin (country – France, USA, Japan, Germany, Sweden, and Italy).
+At the output, we can see separate boxes for each origin (country – France, USA, Japan, Germany, Sweden, and Italy).

 Code: